swiyu-admin-ch/didtoolbox-java/README.md

             An optional password required for recovering the (signing/verifying) key pair (stored in Securosys Primus (HSM) Keystore).
 This CLI parameter should always be used exclusively alongside all the other --primus-* CLI parameters, related to Securosys Primus (HSM)
           --signing-key-file, -s
-            The ed25519 private key file required to sign a DID log entry.
+            The ed25519 private key file required for signing a DID log entry or a PoP JWT.
 In PEM Format.
+This CLI parameter cannot be used in conjunction with any of --jks-* or --primus-* CLI parameters --verifying-key-file, -v
+            An ed25519 public key file matching the supplied ed25519 private key file, required for signing the PoP JWT.
+In PEM format.
 This CLI parameter cannot be used in conjunction with any of --jks-* or --primus-* CLI parameters

     verify-pop      Verifies the validity of the provided proof of possession JWT.
       Usage: verify-pop [options]
         Options:
         * --did-log-file, -d
-            The file containing a valid did:tdw DID log of the owner.
+            The file containing a valid DID log of the owner.
           --help, -h
             Display help for the DID toolbox command
         * --jwt, -j